go-air/pal/doc/pal.md

 ## Goals

-The goal of pal is to provide a library which can be used for different languages for effective pointer analysis.
+The goal of pal is to provide a library which can be used for differnt analysis intermediate representations for effective pointer analysis for Go.

 ### Effective pointer analysis